mchwalinska/4EU-Protist-diversity-course-2024/README.md

 ***What % of your reads merged successfully?***

-Additionally, when reviewing the representative sequences you have obtained (`representative_sequences.qzv`), download them from the QIIME2View website in FASTA format.
+Additionally, when reviewing the representative sequences (your ASVs) you have obtained (`representative_sequences.qzv`), download them from the QIIME2View website in FASTA format.

 <details>
   <summary>Help here</summary>